Terms and Conditions

 - Lack of maintenance or erroneous maintenance

-- Changes or reparations performed by the Customer or third parties
+- Changes or repairs performed by the Customer or third parties

 - Any government regulations regarding the nature or the quality of the applied materials.